sgeos/sgeos.github.io/_posts/2022-10-05-asm_playdate_development.markdown

 The author first experimented with ASM on Playdate using a machine that runs x86-64 instructions.
-This is the ASM for a simulator subroutine that run on a 64-bit Intel processor.
+This is the ASM for a simulator subroutine that runs on a 64-bit Intel processor.

 **src/fast_sqrt_x86_64.s**
 {% highlight nasm %}